shanksms/nlp_master_repo/readme.md

 ### resources
 [Coursera NLP course] (https://www.coursera.org/learn/classification-vector-spaces-in-nlp)

-### Logistics Regression
-In this, we will classify tweets in to positive or negative sentiments using Logistic regression.
-Let us first understand supervised machine learning:
 #### Supervised machine learning
 In supervised machine learning, you usually have an input X, which goes in to your prediction function to get you ŷ.
 You can then compare your prediction with the true value YY.
 This gives you your cost which you use to update the parameters θ (theta).